Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Introduction

-\begin{maintheorem} Any vector field $X\in\cL^+$ admits exactly $2$ chain recurrence classes: one is a up-Lorenz attractor, and the other is a hyperbolic basic set, topologically equivalent to the suspension of a fake horseshoe.
-The symetric statement holds in $\cL^-$, interchanging the up for the down. \end{maintheorem} Here, recall that a fake horseshoe map consists of a sequence of operations on the unit square, quite similar to the usual horseshoe, the only difference being the way back to the square of the resulting folded rectangle: the bottom of the folded rectangle fits back like the top of the starting square.
-See Section \ref{ss-fake-horseshoe} for a precise definition.
+Now, let us explain what we mean by a fake horseshoe.
+It consists of a sequence of operations on the unit square, quite similar to the horseshoe, the only difference being the way back to the square of the resulting folded rectangle: the bottom of the folded rectangle fits back like the top of the starting square.
+Figure \ref{fakehorseshoe} displays the main features of a fake horseshoe. {Note that a fake horseshoe preserves the orientation, while the horseshoe does not.}

-The topological nature of the attractors for flows in $\mathcal{L}^{+,-}$ is described in the next result.

-\begin{maintheorem} For any $X\in\cL^{+,-}$ the maximal invariant set in $U$ is a transitive singular hyperbolic attractor meeting both stable separatrices of $\sigma$, that is, it is a two-sided Lorenz attractor. \end{maintheorem}